devan1510/Youtube-Data-Analysis-Excel-SQL-Power-BI-/README.md

-Youtube Analytics Dashboard – Power BI & SQL
+Youtube Analytics Dashboard – Power BI, SQL, Excel
 📌 Project Overview

 This project demonstrates an end-to-end data analytics workflow where raw, unstructured youtube data is transformed into meaningful insights.
 The focus is on building a robust analytics pipeline using industry-standard tools and best practices.